sam676/SpaceInvaders/README.md

-# SpaceInvaders
+# Intergalatic Space Raiders
-My own version of space invaders, created for a class project.
+My own Java version of space invaders, created for a class project.